boyter/boyter.org/content/posts/2018-03-08-collection-favorite-optimization-posts-articles.md

  - Neon is the New Black: fast JPEG optimization on ARM server https://blog.cloudflare.com/neon-is-the-new-black/
  - Beware of cute optimizations bearing gifts.
 Optimisations made to a fast fuzzy file matcher in Vim https://wincent.com/blog/optimization
  - Go code refactoring : the 23x performance hunt https://medium.com/@val_deleplace/go-code-refactoring-the-23x-performance-hunt-156746b522f7
+ - Shameless self promotion but what I went through when building scc which is a code counter similar to cloc https://boyter.org/posts/sloc-cloc-code/

 Will attempt to keep this list up to date as I find other content that really impresses me.